Foliations on the projective plane with finite group of symmetries: Poincar e series and a Molien-type formula

 It is an idempotent graded operator whose image is the submodule $M^{\chi}$ of $G$-semi-invariants with character $\chi$.
 In particular, the dimension of each homogeneous component of $M^{\chi}$ is given by the trace of the appropriate restriction of $\mathcal{R}_{\chi}$.
 For instance, let $M= \C[X_0, \dots , X_n]$.
 For a faithful representation $G\longrightarrow \gl(n+1,\C)$ Molien's formula exhibits the rational function:

-Given a finite subgroup $G<\gl(3,\mathbb{C})$ and a character $\chi:G\longrightarrow \C^{\ast}$, we want to describe the homogeneous vector fields $v$ on $\mathbb{C}^3$ with $\dv(v)=0$ that are $G$-semi-invariant --- see Section \ref{definiciones}.
+Given a finite subgroup $G<\gl(3,\mathbb{C})$ and a character $\chi:G\longrightarrow \C^{\ast}$, we want to describe the homogeneous vector fields $v$ on $\mathbb{C}^3$ with $\dv(v)=0$ that are $G$-semi-invariant -- see Section \ref{definiciones}.
 Since the arguments are valid in any dimension, we state and prove our main result for a finite dimensional vector space $W$.
 Suppose that $G<\gl(W)$ is a finite group.
 Thus, we are interested in the $G$-module $V$ of polynomial vector fields whose divergence is zero.
 The action is given by the pushforward and the grading is given by the degree.
-Recall that when $W= \C^3$ we have $V_d = \HH^0(\PP^2, T\PP^2(d-1) )$.
-The following theorem is a Molien-type formula. \begin{theorem} Let $G < \gl(W)$ be a finite group and let $\chi:G\longrightarrow \C^{\ast}$ be a character.
+Recall that when $W= \C^3$ a degree d foliation on $\mathbb{P}^2$ is defined by an element of $V_d$ that is unique up to scalar multiplication.
+The following theorem is a Molien-type formula. \begin{theorem} Let $W$ be a finite dimensional vector space, let $G < \gl(W)$ be a finite group and let $\chi:G\longrightarrow \C^{\ast}$ be a character.
 Then

 \end{theorem}

 \begin{proof} First notice that the space of homogeneous polynomials of degree $d$ on $W$ is naturally identified with $S^{d}(W^\vee)$, the symmetric power of the dual space.
 The space of degree $d$ homogeneous vector fields is naturally identified with $S^{d}(W^\vee)\otimes W$.
 Let $v\in S^{d}(W^\vee)\otimes W$ be a homogeneous vector field.
 For any $\varphi \in \gl(W)$ we have $\dv(\varphi_{\ast}v) = \dv(v)\circ \varphi^{-1}$.
 Then $V_d$ is a $\gl(W)$-submodule of $S^{d}(W^\vee)\otimes W$.
 On the other hand, for a homogeneous polynomial $P$ we have $\varphi_{\ast}(PR) = (P\circ \varphi^{-1})R$, where $R$ is the radial vector field.
 This gives us the exact sequence of $\gl(W)$-modules